kgweisman/kgweisman.github.io/publications.md

 #### Other (Recent) Posters & Presentations

+1. **Weisman, K.** (2024, March).
+What can we learn about folk theories from children’s concepts of supernatural beings?
+Talk presented as part of the "Building a Global Research Collaborative: Experiences and Findings from the Developing Belief Network"" pre-conference workshop, prior to the Biennial Meeting of the Cognitive Development Society, Pasadena, CA.

+2. **Weisman, K.**, Amin, T.G., Anggoro, F.K., Ghossainy, M.E., Jee, B.D., Srinivasan, M., & Richert, R.A.
+(2024, March).
+Does God have to follow the rules?
+Folk sociology in concepts of religious agents across cultural-religious settings.
+Poster presented at the Biennial Meeting of the Cognitive Development Society, Pasadena, CA.

-1. **Weisman, K.**, Lesage, K.A., Richert, R.A., & Corriveau, K. (organizers; 2022, April).
+3. **Weisman, K.**, Lesage, K.A., Richert, R.A., & Corriveau, K. (organizers; 2022, April).
 Theory-theory turns thirty-something: Reflections and new directions.
 Preconference workshop, to be conducted prior to the Biennial Meeting of the Cognitive Developmental Society, Madison, WI.

-2. **Weisman, K.**, (2021, July).
+4. **Weisman, K.**, (2021, July).
 Intuitive theories of emotion: Insights from developmental and cultural comparisons.
 Talk presented as part of the [“Interdisciplinary Advances in Affective Cognition” pre-conference workshop](https://affcog.github.io/), prior to the Annual Meeting of the Cognitive Science Society, virtual meeting.

-3. **Weisman, K.**, Legare, C.H., & Luhrmann, T.M.
+5. **Weisman, K.**, Legare, C.H., & Luhrmann, T.M.
 (2020, July).
 The development of conceptual representations of mental life in five cultural contexts.
 Talk presented as part of the [“Cognition, Collectives, and Human Culture” pre-conference workshop](https://cognitioncollectivesandculture.github.io/), prior to the Annual Meeting of the Cognitive Science Society, virtual meeting. [[video](https://cognitioncollectivesandculture.github.io/theme3/2020/07/29/KaraWeisman.html)]

-4. **Weisman, K.**, Legare, C.H., & Luhrmann, T.M.
-(2019, March).
-Beliefs about the mental lives of supernatural beings: A cross-cultural comparison.
-Talk presented at the Biennial Meeting of the Society for Research in Child Development, Baltimore, MD.